Funhouse (The Sopranos): Synopsis

 Shortly after Janice's departure, Tony and his younger sister Barbara arrive at Livia's home to discuss her permanent living arrangements.
 Barbara's husband won't allow her to live with them and the retirement home will not have her back.
 Angrily, Tony gives her two airline tickets with which she and her sister can fly first-class to Tucson, where another sister is living.
 But the tickets were obtained through the bust-out of Davey's store, and Livia is detained at Newark International Airport for possessing stolen airline tickets.
 FBI agents arrive at Tony's home with a search warrant and he is led away handcuffed in front of Meadow and some of her friends.
-Her graduation ceremony and party are the next day, but he is released in time for both, assured by his lawyer he will get past this.
+She has graduated from high school and the graduation ceremony and party are the next day but, reassured by his lawyer, he is released in time for both.